Solutions

 I always felt comfortable in the fitness setting and I really found an opportunity there to make everyone else feel comfortable in that setting.
 That started it.
 That was 30 to 35 years ago.
 I became a director 32 years ago in Tucson.

 Then I was with the YMCA of San Francisco for a number of years.
 My first exec role was in Phoenix, Arizona.
-Glendale, Arizona, the Glendale branch.
+Glendale branch.
 I stayed a number of years in places.
-I really believe that you bloom where you’re planted, that grass isn’t always greener, so I just tried to succeed and learn where I could.
+I believe you bloom where you’re planted.

-As I went through my career, when I was younger, I would say, “Wow, they really took a chance on me,” and I used to have that attitude, but in my role now, what I’m realizing is the leaders I worked for, they saw something in me.
+As I went through my career, when I was younger, I would say, “Wow, they really took a chance on me.”
+Now I realize the leaders I worked for saw something in me.

 I’m greatly appreciative, and I’ve tried to pay it forward since.
 That’s my Y story.
 35 years in.